LLNL/ezAlign/README.md

 BOL BOL
 3
 ```
 which maps the single martini CG bead to the central carbon (C3) of atomistic butanol.

+## Protein backmapping
+The ezAlign program currently supports both single-complex protein and multi-complex protein systems via the `-pi` and `-pp` options.
+To map a single-complex protein system, simply specify `-pi` with the .itp file of the protein complex and `-pp` with the template .pdb file of the protein complex, which is aligned and relaxed into the CG conformation.
+Proteins within a single-complex are aligned together during the initial rigid alignment.
+If the proteins' relative positions are expected to deviate significantly from the provided template structure specified with `-pp`, it is advised to treat each protein as an independent complex, following the multi-complex protein insctructions in the section below.
+See the "Protein examples" section above for provided single-complex protein systems.
+Note the name of the protein complex in the `[ molecules ]` directive of the CG .top file provided to `-p` should match the name of the protein complex specified by the `[ moleculetype]` directive in the .itp file provided to `-pi`.

+### Multi-complex proteins
+To backmap multiple protein complexes with ezAlign, specify `-pi` and `-pp` with .txt files that list full paths of each complex's .itp and template .pdb, respectively, delimited by newlines.
+Each protein complex is independently aligned during the initial rigid alignment.
+The names of each protein complex in the `[ molecules ]` directive of the CG .top file provided to `-p` should match the names of the protein complexes specified by the `[ moleculetype]` directive in the .itp files provided to `-pi`.
+The ordering of the protein complexes should be consistent across `-p`, `-pi`, and `-pp`.

+### Non-standard amino acids and protein-associated residues
+Both non-standard amino acids and protein-associated residues are supported via modification of `$EZALIGN_BASE/files/amino_map.py`.
+Simply add a corresponding entry to the `amino_map` python dictionary, following the format specification at the top of the file.
+To add a protein-associated residue, similarly add a corresponding entry to the `passoc_map` python dictionary.
+Note that protein-associated residues are residues that are included in the protein structure and topology files provided to `-pp` and `-pi`, respectively.
+During rigid alignment, protein-associated residues are aligned with their corresponding protein complexes.
+If a protein-associated residue is expected to deviate significantly from its relative position specified in `-pp`, consider specifying the residue as an independent molecule instead (see the "Parameterization" section above).

 ## References
 1. Bennett, W. F. D., Bernardi, A., Fox, S. J., Sun, D., & Maupin, C. M. (2022) Converting Coarse Grained Molecular Dynamics Structures to Atomistic Resolution for Multiscale Modelling (in prep.)